Solo Travel in Singapore

 Getting Around Singapore

-Travelling alone in Singapore is easy with the transportation.
+Travelling alone in Singapore is easy with the Singapore transportation system.
 There is a good system for Singapore buses in the city but if you are travelling by bus into Singapore, be prepared to get dropped off in the middle of nowhere.
-Walking is the best way to get around and a chance to visit stores as you walk around the city.
+Can you walk around Singapore?
+Yes, and walking is the best way to get around and a chance to visit stores as you walk around the city, but wear comfortable shoes as the city isn't that small.
+You could also take a Singapore bike tour to explore the city highlights by bicycle.

-Singapore is quite small so you can explore much of the city within 2 nights.
+Singapore is quite small so you can explore the majority of Singapore in 3 days.
 Three or four days is plenty of time if you want to take advantage of Sentosa Island and also the shopping.
-Below is a solo trip itinerary for 3 days in Singapore.
+If you are looking for the best things to do in Singapore in 3 days, below is a recommended solo travel itinerary for 3 days in Singapore.

-Day One – Spend your morning at the National Gallery Singapore to check out their large display of Asian art, before doing the touristy thing and having a Singapore Sling in the courtyard of Raffles Hotel.
+Day One – Spend your morning at the National Gallery Singapore to check out their large display of Asian art, before doing the touristy thing and having a Singapore Sling in the courtyard of Raffles Singapore Hotel.
 In the evening take a river cruise along the quays then stop at Clarke Quay for dinner in a beautiful setting.
+It's also along the quays that you'll find the best bars for solo travellers Singapore such as the Crazy Elephant that hosts live music and happy hours.

 Day Two – In the morning experience the zen of Singapore at the Botanic Gardens, and the world’s largest display of orchids at the National Orchid Garden.
 Then it’s time to shop (or window shop) in the afternoon at Orchard Road, one of the citys’ main shopping districts, before heading to China Town for some Chinese food in the evening.